HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf205.md

 ## Site Manager - Delete pages and their contents
 Beginning with CF205, a new feature is added, which allows you to delete a page and its contents along with the content that is referenced by the WCM rendering portlets on the page.
 For more information, see [Delete pages and their contents](https://help.hcltechsw.com/digital-experience/9.5/admin-system/delete_page_and_contents.html){:target="_blank"}.

-## Access the latest HCL Digital Experience 9.5 Education Materials on HCL Software Academy
+## Access the latest HCL Digital Experience 9.5 Education Materials on HCLSoftware U
-The HCL Software Academy offers technical education for the HCL Software portfolio of products, organized by practitioner role.
-New **What’s New in the latest DX CF** release modules are available for Digital Experience business users, developers and administrators.
-See the [HCL Digital Experience section](https://academy.hcltechsw.com/#HCLDXLearningJourneys){:target="_blank"} of the HCL Software Academy and [What’s New for Digital Experience section](https://academy.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=){:target="_blank"} for more information.
+The HCLSoftware U offers technical education for the HCL Software portfolio of products, organized by practitioner role.
+New **What’s New in the latest DX CF** release modules are available for Digital Experience business users, developers, and administrators.
+See the [HCL Digital Experience](https://hclsoftwareu.hcltechsw.com/#HCLDXLearningJourneys) section of HCLSoftware U and the [What’s New for Digital Experience](https://hclsoftwareu.hcltechsw.com/courses?search=eyJjYXQiOiI1NSIsInRpdGxlIjoiIiwiZmlsdGVyIjoiIn0=) section for more information.